28

 'I'm sorry.
 I have to go.'
 Prisha sidled carefully past her, then rushed down the hall.
 She raced back downstairs, ducking back under the house at the thud of more helicopter blades.
 This time she could see, peering up at it as it passed over the house.

 There were no sirens.
 Should she hide back in the bush?
-She couldn't stay there forever!
-Where else was she supposed to go?
+She couldn't stay here forever.
+Where else could she go?
 She needed a car.
 She needed to drive away.

 She looked over at the bike.